una-eif204-progra2-master/generics-02-stack/README.md

-# Base Template Advance
+# Generics with templates
-Base template for repositories of C++
+Simple C++ Program to implement Generic methods on Stack using Class Template in C++